-MK 301 Marketing Research
+MRKT 301 Marketing Research

 This course provides students with the essential information needed to plan and perform marketing research for the first time including an examination of the process, role, and function of marketing research, including research problem formation, research methods and procedures, data acquisition, sampling theory and practice, data analysis, presentation of results, ethical issues, and application for each of the above.

 Student will analyze strategic approach to marketing decision making.
 This course provides the foundation for building long-term marketing growth.
 Starting with the understanding of consumer needs, it takes the student on a smooth journey of how to understand the market and develop appropriate strategies.
 In doing that, it provides an in-depth analysis of how to build a sustainable customer base in the ever-growing competitiveness and dynamism of the present-day marketing arena.

 Credit Hours: 3